shahzaib-s-warraich/shahzaib-s-warraich.github.io/content/index.md

 # About me

-I am a Graduate Research Assistant at the Data, Interpretability, Language, and Learning Lab.
-I am studying my Masters in Data Science at University of Southern California.
-I am interested in using lingusitics and formal languages to study language models as general-purpose NLP systems.
+Hello!
+I am a MS student at USC, advised by Swabha Swa­yam­dip­ta.
+Previously, I was a Research Engineer at Retrocausal, and before that I studied EECS at NUST.
+My current research focuses on improving language modeling, sampling, and interpretability methods by building and exploiting our theoretical understanding of neural language models.

 # Publications